top of page

 10. Toss eggs with noodles until incorporated.

-11. Add in chinese garlic chives, mung bean sprouts, and cooked chicken.
+11. Add in Chinese garlic chives, mung bean sprouts, and cooked chicken.
 Stir fry until chives begin to wilt.

 12. Remove from heat.
 Plate with crushed peanuts, fresh mung bean sprouts, and lime wedges.